payspec/payspec-js/README.md

 ## Smart Contract Snippet (Solidity)

-Here's a quick look at the Solidity smart contract that powers Payspec:
+Here's a quick look into the Solidity smart contract that powers Payspec:

 ```solidity
 struct Invoice {